5.3.1 Educational Needs Assessment

 Program employment goals are shorter-term employment goals that can be achieved through participation in the W-2 program and are part of the EP.
 (See 6.1.1)

-If the FEP determines that the individual is eligible for W-2 and he or she needs or would benefit from education or training activities, including a course of study meeting the standards established for the granting of a declaration of high school graduation, the education and training activities must be included in the individual’s EP.
+If the FEP determines that the individual is eligible for W-2 and needs or would benefit from education or training activities, including a course of study meeting the high school graduation equivalency standards established under Wis.
+Stat. s.
+115.29 (4), the education and training activities must be included in the individual’s EP.
 See 8.3 for additional information on education and training activities.

 EXAMPLE: Holly is found nonfinancially and financially eligible for W-2.
-During the WWP Informal Assessment, Holly reported that she has not completed high school and 11th grade is her last grade completed.
-Holly also tells the FEP she has had several brief job spells as a short-order cook and her long-term employment goal is to become a manager of a restaurant.
-However, all of her past employment has resulted in job terminations due to disputes with her supervisors.
-The FEP determines that Holly would be appropriate for a CSJ.
-Holly's initial EP includes activity hours for completing TABE testing.
-The TABE results indicate that Holly has a 10th grade reading comprehension level and an 8th grade math level.
-After completing the first week, she is assigned to 30 hours per week at a work experience site that combines food preparation experience with culinary skills training, which is expected to last about six weeks.
-In addition, Holly is assigned to eight hours per week of tutoring to prepare her for her GED.
+During the WWP Informal Assessment, Holly explained that she has not completed high school.
+Holly also tells the FEP she has had several brief jobs as a short-order cook and her long-term employment goal is to become a manager of a restaurant.
+The FEP determines that a CSJ placement would be best for Holly.
+Holly's initial EP includes activity hours for completing a TABE testing.
+After completing the first week, she is assigned to 30 hours per week at a work experience site that combines food preparation experience with culinary skills training, and eight hours per week of tutoring to prepare her for her GED.

 If the applicant or participant refuses to complete an educational needs assessment, such as the TABE, and there is no other information available as to the individual’s current math and reading comprehension level, the W-2 agency may proceed to work with the individual as though there are no literacy or numeracy barriers.